Trusts can help manage your property and assets during your life and ensure a smooth transition for your loved ones after your death.

 Trusts can provide various tax benefits.
 A trust can lower your overall tax liability in some circumstances.
 Most trusts come with various tax incentives.
 At the creation of certain trusts, they have a tax identification number and must pay any income tax owed.

 AB Trust and Marital Bypass Trust

-The charity serves as the trustee and pays a portion of the accumulated income of the trust funds back to the grantor, or other named person.
-The trust terminates upon the grantor's death and the property donated will go to the charity.
+The charity serves as the trustee and pays a portion of the accumulated income of the trust funds back to the grantor or other named person.
+The trust terminates upon the grantor's death, and the property donated will go to the charity.

-Example of Transferring Assets With a Trust
+Example of Transferring Assets to a Trust

 Based on the will, the probate court will order the rental real estate to be transferred to the trustee.
 Then, the trustee will distribute it according to the terms of the trust.